 The dimensions of the Duomo are unbelievable.
 The area is 148 by 157 meters, with a height of 108.5 meters at the peak, in the Madonna statue area.
 It can accommodate no less than 40,000 worshipers.
 It is not only the world's largest Gothic cathedral and the second largest Catholic cathedral in the world, many see the Duomo as the most magnificent of the Gothic churches in Italy.

 The cathedral, located in the Duomo Square, has a dazzling artistic design, both from the outside and from the inside.
 The large stained-glass windows of the choir here are considered the largest in the world.
 The marble floor that was laid here more than 600 years ago is glamorous and prestigious to this day.
 The whole cathedral is covered with white marble on the outside, and it holds over 3,500 sculptures!

 But the statues, the frescoes and the mosaics, the luxurious marble floor, the coffins of the archbishops and the impressive stained-glass windows here are nothing compared to the grandeur of the gigantic, breathtaking Gothic structure that stands in the heart of Milan, a sparkling jewel decorated with 135 turrets.

 The Duomo ArchitectureConstruction of the Duomo began in 1386 and lasted 600 years.
-The influence of the French Gothic style on architecture is evident.
+The influence of the French Gothic style on the architecture is evident.
 Although completed only in 1958, its style remained Gothic.
-In the past, there were still neo-classical influences, but at the beginning of the 20th century, they were removed to keep it pure Gothic.
+In the past, there were still neo-classical influences, but at the beginning of the 20th century, they were removed to keep it pure Gothic style.

 The cathedral is covered with white marble, its length is 157 meters, its height in the Madonna statue area is 108.5 meters.
 40,000 worshipers can stand in it.
 Inside the church has 135 turrets and close to 3,500 sculptures.